 Filter bubbles and echo chambers might not seem like a bad idea from a marketing and consumer perspective.
 As a consumer, you only see the content that makes you feel good and unchallenged; everything you agree with.
 As a marketer and a brand, you can be assured that most of the people who see your brand agree with your brand values.

 However, when it comes to politics and society as a whole, filter bubbles and echo chambers can have significantly dangerous results.
-Political polarization, a term that describes two groups with distinctively large differences in political believes, has been in the centre of the discussion of filter bubbles and echo chambers.
-In the worst case scenario a combined filter bubble and echo chamber can become something that looks very similar to what is discussed in the Netflix documentary The Social Dilemma.
-Some even suggest echo chambers could have contributed to the storming of the US Capitol January 6th 2021.
+Political polarization, a term that describes two groups with distinctively large differences in political beliefs, has been at the centre of the discussion of filter bubbles and echo chambers.
+In the worst-case scenario, a combined filter bubble and echo chamber can become something that looks very similar to what is discussed in the Netflix documentary The Social Dilemma.
+Some even suggest echo chambers could have contributed to the storming of the US Capitol on January 6th 2021.

-However, not everyone believes that echo chambers and filter bubbles have as big of an impact on our believes and ideologies, rather that we already have those believes and ideologies from our previous experiences and lives.
-What is then believed to be the determining factor is things like ‘selective exposure’, ‘selective trust’, and ‘confirmation bias’.
+However, not everyone believes that echo chambers and filter bubbles have as big of an impact on our beliefs and ideologies, rather that we already have those beliefs and ideologies from our previous experiences and lives.
+What is then believed to be the determining factors are things like ‘selective exposure’, ‘selective trust’, and ‘confirmation bias’.
 You can read about all of these aspects in combination with fake news in another post I have written here.
-In short, selective exposure means occurs when someone actively look for content that matches their own believes.
-Selective trust describes when someone only trusts content that matches their own believes.
+In short, selective exposure means occurs when someone actively looks for content that matches their own beliefs.
+Selective trust describes when someone only trusts content that matches their own beliefs.
 Confirmation bias refers to combining selective exposure and trust with also interpreting and remembering content in a way that matches their own beliefs.

-However you look at it, only seeing content and information that you agree with means missing out on different perspectives, growth, and the security in knowing why you believe what you believe in.
+However, you look at it, only seeing content and information that you agree with means missing out on different perspectives, growth, and the security of knowing why you believe what you believe in.

-What does filter bubbles and echo chambers mean for growing skills and expertise in marketing?
+What do filter bubbles and echo chambers mean for growing skills and expertise in marketing?

 Let’s change the previous sentence into something that might make more sense for marketers:

-Only seeing content and information that you agree with and know means missing out on different perspectives, growth, and the security in knowing why your preferred marketing strategies are optimal.
+Only seeing content and information that you agree with means missing out on different perspectives, growth, and the security in knowing why your preferred marketing strategies are optimal.

-In terms of niche, if you are running a shoe brand and you only keep up with shoe or clothing brands you might find it harder to stand out than if you also saw how different travel brands markets themselves.
+In terms of niche, if you are running a fashion brand and you only keep up with fashion brands you might find it harder to stand out than if you also saw how different travel brands markets themselves.

-As a marketer on Instagram it is sometimes easy to see several accounts speaking on the same marketing topic with very similar views.
-In some cases you might have a different perspective, which is great as you will then stand out.
-But if you are only seeing these accounts on your feed you might be stuck only seeing it from that point of view yourself.
+As a marketer on Instagram, it’s sometimes easy to see several accounts speaking on the same marketing topic with very similar views.
+In some cases, you might have a different perspective, which is great as you’ll then stand out.
+But if you’re only seeing these accounts on your feed, you might be stuck only seeing it from one point of view yourself.

 This is why I always encourage marketers, and everyone else, to find inspiration from other fields with other perspectives.
-I make sure to follow similar pages on my main Instagram, but have a separate account where I follow a range of different types of accounts where I gather inspiration and new perspectives to again make new perspectives for my own.
+I make sure to follow similar pages on my main Instagram but have a separate account where I follow a range of different types of accounts where I gather inspiration and new perspectives to see different and new perspectives.

 How do you break free from the filter bubble and echo chamber?

-- Practice critical thinking: Critical thinking should be used with every piece of content you read.
+Critical thinking should be used with every piece of content you read.
 Even this post!
 If something sounds off in a piece of content you might be likely to research the validity of the content.
 This is something you should consider doing with content you agree with as well!
-Now, I’m not telling you to spend hours of research for every piece of content you find, but I am advising you to stay critical and not take everything you see as one-sided and the be all and end all.
+Now, I’m not telling you to spend hours of research for every piece of content you find, but I am advising you to stay critical and not take everything you see as one-sided and the be-all and end-all.

 In conclusion, filter bubbles and echo chambers might be great as a consumer, and when marketing to other consumers.
 But the value of diverse perspectives and knowledge are in most cases much higher than a comfortable scroll through your feed.

 What’s your opinion on filter bubbles and echo chambers?
-Do you believe they are a good thing or do you try to diversify the content you are exposed to?<p value="<amp-fit-text layout="fixed-height" min-font-size="6" max-font-size="72" height="80">
+Do you believe they are a good thing or do you try to diversify the content you are exposed to?